haskelladdict/sconcho/sconcho/doc/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can either print your sconcho project on a printer (or print
-to a PDF file on some platforms) or export it as a bitmapped image
+to a PDF file on some platforms), export it as a bitmapped image
-file such as jped, tif, or png.
-The available image
+file, or save it as an svg image.
+The available image file formats
-file formats depends on the operating system.
-Soncho project can
+depend on the operating system.
+Click on the *Browse* button to
-also be saved in svg format.
+see all available formats.
+Exported images can also be scaled.

+To enable the generation of non-rectangular image files, sconcho can
+hide all *nostitch* symbols in the exported image of your pattern.
+Check *Hide Nostitch Symbols* in the export dialog to select this.